bigcommerce/subscription-foundation/README.md

 - Improvements:
   - Implement cart metafields to improve shopper UX (removes overloading of product name)
-  - Move FE cart requests / calculations within subscription widget to be handled within single internal API endpoint
+  - Move FE cart requests / calculations within the subscription widget to be handled within a single internal API endpoint
-  - Centralize logging so it's easily turned on / off and connected into third-party logging services
+  - Centralize logging so it's easily turned on / off and connected to third-party logging services
 - Features:
   - Additional subscription use cases outside of 'Subscribe and Save'
-  - Handling for more complex tax and shipping scenarios, changes occurs to price after initial subscription creation
+  - Handling for more complex tax and shipping scenarios, changes occur to price after initial subscription creation
-  - Ability to see subscription information inline, within My Account -> Order section of storefront
+  - Ability to see subscription information inline, within My Account -> Order section of the storefront

 ## Learn More